The DNR has closed or modified public access to many locations, activities and services to help prevent the spread of COVID-19.

 - Location for the DNR Stamp & Go Guide

 See the fish stocking database for detailed information of fish stocked.
+Below are 2019 stocking numbers.

 The video below highlights the work of Thompson and Marquette State Fish Hatcheries and the DNR's fish stocking efforts.
 Video provided by Brian Whitens, Media Productions.
 An excerpt from Discovering program on WLUC TV6.